These Are the American Brands Millennials Love

 Monarexx / Shutterstock.com

-Although millennial consumers might be money-conscious when it comes to purchasing everyday items, they aren’t when it comes to buying athletic apparel.
+Although millennial consumers might be money conscious when it comes to purchasing everyday items, they aren’t when it comes to buying athletic apparel.
 Out of those in the space, Nike has consistently given millennials a product to pay attention to.
-The Nike Corporation ranked third in a recent Conde Nast and Goldman Sachs Love List Brand Affinity study, which examined millennial shopping behavior.
+The Nike Corporation ranked third in the 2017 Conde Nast and Goldman Sachs Love List Brand Affinity study, which examined millennial shopping behavior.

 Millennials also favor being connected with others in the same community, which Nike has accomplished through offering motivational advice to providing information on races and other activities that fit within the brand.

 Millennials have fully embraced car-sharing services.
-Despite Uber’s rough patch of bad press and disappointing IPO, it still takes YouGov survey’s No. 1 spot for converting millennial consumers into current customers.
+Despite Uber’s rough patch of bad press in 2017, it still takes YouGov survey’s No. 1 spot for converting millennial consumers into current customers.

 mirtmirt / Shutterstock.com